 Take a Tourist Shuttle With GuateGo

-The easiest way to get to Antigua from most places in Guatemala is by arranging a tourist shuttle through the website GuateGo, a trip-planning website for Guatemala.
+The easiest way to get to Antigua from most places in Guatemala is by arranging a tourist shuttle through GuateGo, a trip-planning website for Guatemala.
 It allows you to compare various methods of transportation and purchase tickets online for your trip.

 We were flying into Guatemala City from Panama City so we booked a shuttle to take us from Guatemala City Airport to our guesthouse in Antigua